ngrok/ngrok-docs/docs/using-ngrok-with/fastAPI.md

 title: FastAPI
 ---

-# Option 1: Using ngrok-python
+# Using ngrok with FastAPI

-You can leverage the [ngork-python](https://github.com/ngrok/ngrok-python) library to embed the ngrok agent in to FastAPI Applications.
+You can leverage the [ngrok-python](https://github.com/ngrok/ngrok-python) library to embed the ngrok agent in to FastAPI Applications.

 :::warning
-  ngork-python, Pydantic and FastAPI libraries used in this example are sensitive to versions.
+  ngrok-python and FastAPI libraries used in this example are sensitive to versions.
 Use of Virtual Environments is highly recommended
 :::

 ```sh